goldin2008/Note/nlp.md

 ***Text Classification with Large, Pre-Trained Language Models*** These representations have been used successfully for text classification in the recent past by fine-tuning the pre-trained models to the given task and dataset.
 BERT, which was mentioned in Chapter 3, is a popular model used in this way for text classification.

 However, in our experience as industry practitioners, several NLP tasks, especially text classification, still widely use several of the non-DL approaches we described earlier in the chapter.
 Two primary reasons for this are a lack of the large amounts of task-specific training data that neural networks demand and issues related to computing and deployment costs. in most industrial settings, it always makes sense to start with a simpler, easy-to-deploy approach as your MVP and go from there incrementally, taking customer needs and feasibility into account.
+Unlike  `heuristics-based approaches` where the predictions can be justified by tracing back the rules applied on the data sample, ML models are treated as a black box while making predictions.
+However, `in the recent past`, the topic of interpretable ML started to gain prominence, and programs that can “explain” an ML model’s predictions exist now.
+Let’s take a quick look at their application for text classification.

 ***Learning with No or Less Data and Adapting to New Domains***
 1. No Training Data
     - The first step in such a scenario is creating an annotated dataset where customer complaints are mapped to the set of categories mentioned above.
 One way to approach this is to get customer service agents to manually label some of the complaints and use that as the training data for our ML model.
-Another approach is called “bootstrapping” or “weak supervision.”
-We can get started with compiling some such patterns and using their presence or absence in a customer request to label it, thereby creating a small (perhaps noisy) annotated dataset for this classification task.
+Another approach is called `“bootstrapping” or “weak supervision.”` We can get started with compiling some such patterns and using their presence or absence in a customer request to label it, thereby creating a small (perhaps noisy) annotated dataset for this classification task.
 From here, we can build a classifier to annotate a larger collection of data.
     - `Snorkel` [30], a recent software tool developed by Stanford University, is useful for deploying weak supervision for various learning tasks, including classification.
 Snorkel was used to deploy weak supervision–based text classification models at industrial scale at Google [31].
 They showed that weak supervision could create classifiers comparable in quality to those trained on tens of thousands of hand-labeled examples!
 [32] shows an example of how to use Snorkel to generate training data for text classification using a large amount of unlabeled data.

 2. Less Training Data: Active Learning and Domain Adaptation